aws/aws-sdk-js-v3/clients/client-identitystore/README.md

 </note>

 <p>This reference guide describes the identity store operations that you can call
-programatically and includes detailed information on data types and errors.</p>
+programatically and includes detailed information about data types and errors.</p>

 ## Installing